The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 These words might also be appropriate for some titles: I, You, Who, What, When, Where, Why.

-To write and publish a book that readers will rave about,
+To write and publish a successful self-help book,

 you need a plan that works.